NXX39

 The length modifiers and their meanings are:

 h Specifies that a following b, B, d, i, o, u, x, or X conversion specifier applies to a short int or unsigned short int argument (the argument will have been promoted according to the integer promotions, but its value shall be converted to short int or unsigned short int before printing); or that a following n conversion specifier applies to a pointer to a short int argument.
 If it is followed by an asterisk then it specifies that the corresponding argument is of type short int.
-If it is followed by a u and then an asterisk, it specifies that the corresponding argument is of type unsigned short int.
+If it is followed by a caret '^', it specifies that the corresponding argument is of type unsigned short int.

 ll (ell-ell) Specifies that a following b, B, d, i, o, u, x, or X conversion specifier applies to a long long int or unsigned long long int argument; or that a following n conversion specifier applies to a pointer to a long long int argument.
 If it is followed by an asterisk then it specifies that the corresponding argument is of type long long int.
-If it is followed by a u and then an asterisk, it specifies that the corresponding argument is of type unsigned long long int.
+If it is followed by a caret '^', it specifies that the corresponding argument is of type unsigned long long int.

 j Specifies that a following b, B, d, i, o, u, x, or X conversion specifier applies to an intmax_t or uintmax_t argument; or that a following n conversion specifier applies to a pointer to an intmax_t argument.
 If it is followed by an asterisk then it specifies that the corresponding argument is of type intmax_t.
-If it is followed by a u and then an asterisk, it specifies that the corresponding argument is of type uintmax_t.
+If it is followed by a caret '^', it specifies that the corresponding argument is of type uintmax_t.

 z Specifies that a following b, B, d, i, o, u, x, or X conversion specifier applies to a size_t or the corresponding signed integer type argument; or that a following n conversion specifier applies to a pointer to a signed integer type corresponding to size_t argument.
 If it is followed by an asterisk then it specifies that the corresponding argument is of the corresponding signed type of size_t.
-If it is followed by a u and then an asterisk, then it specifies that the corresponding argument is of type size_t.
+If it is followed by a caret '^', then it specifies that the corresponding argument is of type size_t.

 t Specifies that a following b, B, d, i, o, u, x, or X conversion specifier applies to a ptrdiff_t or the corresponding unsigned integer type argument; or that a following n conversion specifier applies to a pointer to a ptrdiff_t argument.
 If it is followed by an asterisk then it specifies that the corresponding argument is of type ptrdiff_t.
-If it is followed by a u and then an asterisk, then it specifies that the corresponding argument is of the corresponding unsigned type of ptrdiff_t.
+If it is followed by a caret '^', then it specifies that the corresponding argument is of the corresponding unsigned type of ptrdiff_t.

 If a length modifier appears with any conversion specifier other than as specified previously, the behavior is undefined.